naderabdullah/Texas-Hold-Em/README.md

 I mainly worked on AI decision making based on hand evaluation, the main loop of the game, and other game planning decisions.

-Credits to Jack Griffin for all of the actual AI hand evaluation and game planning.
+Credits to Jack Griffin for the hand evaluation and game planning.

 Samir Ellis for Player class, Art, and Music